-The airline with the best average grade is American Airlines with 7.1/10.
+The airline with the best average rating is American Airlines with 7.1/10.

-The average flight time is 4 hours and 52 minutes.More informations
+The average flight time is 4 hours and 52 minutes.More information

 Hi & Welcome to this short series of flight-reports that would only contain two flights; the other one with American Airlines and this one with Spirit Airlines.
 This report contains a red-eye flight from LAX to IAD, on a mid-aged 737-800 aircraft without IFE, in addition to a visit to the American Airlines Flagship Lounge.